-The surreal level of corruption and intellectual despondency that we have touched upon is another symptom of a system gone haywire-one that is hell-bent on crushing integrity wherever it is found.
-Hence, authority instinctively rejects the implications of principled reasoning, the police are trained to see the citizenry as its enemy, and the game is rigged against the individual.
-When it comes to the justice system, this trend is clearly seen and under the Bush administration, the Justice Department doubled the number of state attorneys, while lawyers at the American Bar Association were being treated as deserters in the War on Drugs and not welcome at headquarters.236
+This surreal level of corruption is another symptom of a system gone haywire.
+Authority instinctively rejects the implications of principled reasoning; the police are trained to see the citizenry as its enemy; and the game is rigged against the individual.
+When it comes to the justice system this trend is clearly seen and under the Bush administration, the Justice Department doubled the number of state attorneys, while lawyers at the American Bar Association were being treated as deserters in the War on Drugs and not even welcome at headquarters.228